aerojam95/aws-eks-platform/kubernetes-manifests/traefik-ingress-controller/README.md

 kube-system   kube-proxy-xcfkc           1/1     Running   0          8m31s
 ```

-5. We can now install the traefik reverse proxy, for ease of deployment we shall use a Helm chart as we have standard deployment, but shall set a number of configutrations reatling to the infrastructure usings the values.yaml file that we have defined:
+5. We can now install the traefik reverse proxy, for ease of deployment we shall use a Helm chart as we have standard deployment, but shall set a number of configurations relating to the infrastructure usings the values.yaml file that we have defined:

 ```sh
 $ helm repo add traefik https://helm.traefik.io/traefik